Forming plurals - Easy Learning Grammar French

 3 Plural versus singular

-- A few words relating to clothing that are plural in English can be singular in Spanish.
+- A few words relating to clothing are plural in English but NOT in French.

-- A few common words behave differently in Spanish from the way they behave in English.
+- A few common words are plural in French but NOT in English.

-- A few common words are plural in English but not in Spanish.
+- A few common words are plural in English but not in French, and vice versa.